Lemoncode/webpack-by-sample/03 Environments/01 Linting/README.md

 - To "go back to normal" we should remove the rule or configure it to a more reasonable number of lines per file.

-- Finally, if we want to integrate tslinter with a React based project, we can use [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) that provides linting for JSX language.
+- Finally, if we want to integrate eslint with a React based project, we can use [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) that provides linting for JSX language.